Stampin’ Up! Warm Welcome Side Step Christmas Card

 Cath xx

-Welcome to week seventeen of our Art With Heart 2022-23 Colour Creations blog hop!
+Welcome to week twenty eight of our Art With Heart 2022-23 Colour Creations blog hop!

-This is a weekly blog hop where we showcase the stunning range of Stampin’ Up! colours in alphabetical order over 12 months and this week we are featuring Daffodil Delight, a sunny yellow in the brights family.
+This is a weekly blog hop where we showcase the stunning range of Stampin’ Up! colours in alphabetical order over 12 months and this week we are featuring Melon Mambo from the brights family.

 If at any time you find a broken link, you can find the complete list of all participants below.